ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/07-summary-analysis.md

 ## Summary analysis of basic sorting algorithms

-How can we categorise our three sorting algorithms according to the terminology that we introduced in section @sec:terminology-and-notation?
+How can we categorise our three sorting algorithms according to the terminology that we introduced in @sec:terminology-and-notation?

 In-place
 :   All three algorithms are *in-place*, because we modify the array and only make use of a constant number of additional variables.